 Before proceeding with the analysis, we pause to discuss our assumption on the behavior of the DSP.
 We assumed that, if invoked, the DSP imposes exact levels of standards on the importing government.
-We could make different assumptions, that would perhaps be more realistic but theoretically less natural.
+We could make alternative assumptions that would be more realistic but would complicate the analysis without changing the key insights.
 For example, we could assume that the DSP determines only whether the (noncooperative) standards currently in place are acceptable and, if not, in what direction they should be changed; and that the DSP can be invoked repeatedly.23 We would expect the results to be similar in this case.
 Note that, if the disputed standard is of the zero-one type (e.g., the issue is whether or not it is legitimate to ban hormone-trated beef, as in the example discussed in section 3), then there is no difference between this mechanism and the one we assumed.

 We can now analyze the bargaining game between the governments.
 In the presence of the DSP, we have a game of bargaining with outside options, where the status quo is the one-shot Nash equilibrium (point N in Figure 1) and the outside option for each player is given by the DSP expected payoff pair.
 Again, we look at the limit (subgame perfect) equilibrium outcome of sequential bargaining as the interval between offers becomes small.
-It turns out that, if the DSP point is dominated by point N, then the DSP is irrelevant and the (limit) outcome of
+It turns out that, if the DSP point is dominated by point N, then the DSP is irrelevant and the (limit) outcome of bargaining is still N. If, on the other hand, the DSP gives one of the players a higher utility than at N, then the equilibrium is the point on the frontier where this player gets the DSP utility.
+To understand the effect of the DSP on the equilibrium outcome, we divide the set of feasible (incremental) payoff pairs in three regions (see Figure 1):